Public examination event

 Organising the public examination event, making dissertation press release and the course of the public examination event

-The stages of the examination process are preliminary examination, permission for public examination, decision on the public examination, publishing the dissertation, organising the public examination event and making dissertation press release, public examination event and the assessment of the doctoral dissertation.
+The stages of the examination process are submitting the dissertation for preliminary examination and appointment of preliminary examiners, receiving the preliminary examination statements and the decision on the permission for a public examination, decision on the public examination, publishing the dissertation, organising the public examination event and making dissertation press release, public examination event and the assessment of the doctoral dissertation.

 Please note that you need to be registered as an attending for the semester during which you defend your doctoral thesis and the dissertation is registered in the study register.